lucasdnd/github-organization-stats/README.md

 4. Open `reader.py` and add your access token where it says "ENTER YOUR ACCESS TOKEN HERE"

 5. Run `reader.py` to drop the bass.
 It may take many hours to finish, depending on how many repos/users your orgs have

+6. Run the queries in `fun.sql` to have fun